 That being said, going to culinary school has its benefits.
 After graduating, you'll have a degree that demonstrates your preparation and education.
 Having a culinary school degree can help open doors for you as you try to get a job as a chef.

-If you're looking to get a degree from a culinary school, these ten schools are the best of the best.
+If you're looking to get a degree from a culinary school, these nine schools are the best of the best.

 #1: Culinary Institute of America at Hyde Park